What Exactly is Land Surveying?

 Generally, it includes data like topographic elevations, trees and fences, coverage, and proposed improvements.

-Construction surveys stake out structures and markers in properties to direct construction personnel in building structures like roads, buildings, and utilities.
-They involve taking and documenting measurements to finalize construction plans and calculate accurate payments.
+Construction surveys stake out planned activities to direct construction companies when building structures like roads, buildings, and utilities.
+They involve taking and documenting measurements to prepare as-built plans and volume calculations.

-Subdivision surveys are used to split a piece of land into smaller lots and estates or design drainage systems and streets.
-They often come into the picture in housing development projects, such as when you want to sell part of your land to a developer.
+Subdivision surveys are used to split a piece of land into smaller lots, including roads and easements.
+They often come into the picture in housing development projects, such as when you want to sell part of your land to a developer/builder.

 Benefits of Land Surveying

-As seen in the many types of surveys, land surveying can benefithomeowners, buyers, builders, new construction, land developers, realtors, and mortgage professionals for many reasons and occasions.
+As seen in the many types of surveys, land surveying can benefit homeowners, buyers, builders, new construction, land developers, realtors, and mortgage professionals for many reasons.
 Here are just a few to name:

 - Avoid boundary disputes.
 Land surveys play a crucial role in the pre-construction phase to ensure that your design or development is within your land’s perimeter.
-This way, you can avoid boundary disputes that can be tricky to resolve later on.
+This way, you can avoid boundary disputes that can be tricky to resolve later.